-The Extraordinary Form Here
+The Extraordinary Form

-Pope Benedict XVI wished that the treasure of the traditional Roman liturgy, which was celebrated without change for centuries and centuries, should be preserved for all generations.
-Following the steps of Pope John Paul II, Pope Benedict XVI, with his milestone document “Summorum Pontificum,” restored to priests the freedom to celebrate the “extraordinary form”of the Roman rite.
+Pope Benedict XVI wished that the treasure of the traditional Roman liturgy, which was celebrated without change for many centuries, should be preserved for all generations as part of the patrimony of the whole Church.
+Following the steps of Pope John Paul II, Pope Benedict XVI, with his milestone document Summorum Pontificum restored to priests the freedom to celebrate Mass and the Sacraments in the “Extraordinary Form”of the Roman rite.

-Bishop Michael Campbell OSA, in September 2014, established a Shrine in Preston for prayer and worship exclusively in the Extraordinary Form ran by the Institute of Christ the King Sovereign Priest at St Walburge’s, Preston.
+Bishop Michael Campbell OSA, in September 2014, established a Shrine in Preston for prayer and worship exclusively in the Extraordinary Form run by the Institute of Christ the King Sovereign Priest at St Walburge’s, Preston.
 A further shrine church was similarly established by Bishop Campbell, under the care of the Institute, in September 2017 at English Martyrs, Preston.
 As a consequence of these decisions two iconic and listed churches in Preston were saved from possible closure and their legacy safeguarded for the future.